paigeweber13/traveling-salesman-ilp/README.md

  - so the matrix is a list of linear equations, right?
 So I guess the sum of all $x_{ij}$ would be to list every $x_{ij}$ and then say the constraint is equal to 2?
+   - so only list the edges that don't have that k could be given a constant of infinity

 # Help from Erik
 l_ij is a coefficient in one constraint